 These challenging and necessary questions made me realize the answer was the latter.
 However, I became a better leader through self-work, therapy, and my continued leadership journey.

 Many leaders are elevated to their roles because they have demonstrated technical proficiency within their areas of expertise.
 However, once achieving a leadership role, leaders aren’t evaluated as individual contributors.
 Instead, success is determined by the performance of their team and its contributions to the overall organization.
 Therefore, continually developing soft skills is critical.

 Unfortunately, organizations send misleading messages when a leader's soft skills are not improved, but they continue to ascend within the hierarchy.
 This concern is especially relevant for organizations committed to diversity, equity, inclusion, belonging, and other sustainability goals.
 Leadership will inevitably fail when an organization touts values not reflected or modeled in those advancing the corporate ladder.
-Therefore, use a multifaceted promotion evaluation process to ensure the attributes of all candidates align with organizational values.
+Therefore, use a multifaceted evaluation process to ensure the attributes of all leadership candidates align with organizational values.

 Being a leader requires humility and emotional intelligence.
 Employees need and deserve empathetic leaders who are invested in the success of their teams.